Laboratory for Atmospheric and Space Physics: History

-Founded after World War II, the first scientific instruments built at LASP were launched into space using captured German V-2 rockets.
+Founded in 1948 as the Upper Air Laboratory, the first scientific instruments built at LASP were launched into space after World War II using captured German V-2 rockets.
 In 1963, the University of Colorado received $791,500 from NASA for the construction of a 25,000 square-foot building to study "ultraviolet physics, solar ultraviolet-radiation data from rockets, and the testing of solar-rocket pointing-control mechanisms".
 LASP maintains a suborbital rocket program through periodic calibration instrument flights from White Sands Missile Range.
-It was originally named the Upper Air Laboratory, but changed to its current name in 1965.
+It changed to its current name in 1965.
 LASP has historical ties to Ball Aerospace Corporation and the Center for Astrophysics and Space Astronomy (CASA).

 The University of Colorado receives more NASA funding than any public university in the country, due in large part to LASP programs.
 Multiple companies have spun-off from research at LASP, including on electron beam dust mitigation for NASA.